NEW: At least 89 people were killed, authorities say

 Police say a rumor that a bridge was collapsing sparked the stampede

-Many people jumped off the bridge into the river, a police inspector says
+Many people jumped into the river, a police inspector says

-The stampede happened Sunday on a bridge over the Sindh River in Ratangarh, where pilgrims were headed to a temple for a Hindu festival.
+The incident occurred on a bridge over the Sindh River while pilgrims were headed to the temple for a Hindu festival.

 Many people jumped off the bridge into the river, Arya said.

-Ratangarh is in the central Indian state of Madhya Pradesh.
+The stampede occurred at a temple in the central state of Madhya Pradesh.